Bedsores: A Clear Sign Of Nursing Home Negligence

 When you entrust your elderly loved one to a nursing home facility, you expect a certain level of care.
 When that loved one develops bedsores it can be a sign that the nursing home is negligently caring for your relative.

-At Mark C. Tanenbaum, P.A., we can help you understand your options and obtain fair and just compensation for your loved one’s injuries.
+At the Law Office of Mark C. Tanenbaum, P.A., we can help you understand your options and obtain fair and just compensation for your loved one’s injuries.
 Contact our Charleston law firm to speak with an attorney who understands nursing home neglect and abuse cases.

 How to Determine If Your Loved One Has Bed Sores